Bellman function for Hardy's inequality over dyadic trees: Stochastic approach to the problem

-where the addend 0 stands for the gain on the trajectory up to the time $s\wedge \tau_{\mathcal D}$, while the second addend stands for the gain from that moment onward (bequest gain at the end of times included). \\ Under this notation the Bellman function $g$ is
+where the first addent stands for the null gain on the trajectory up to the time $s\wedge \tau_{\mathcal D}$, while the second addend is equal to the gain from that moment onwards (the profit gain from the bequest function at the end of times is included in the second addend). \\ Following this notation the Bellman function $g$ is